232 Comments

 JanusIanitos's avatar

-I had that thought and I agree to an extent, but I think the hearing is also gives some level of legitimacy to the question, which is worse.
+I had that thought and I agree to an extent, but I think the hearing also gives some level of legitimacy to the question, which is worse.

 SCOTUS is, ostensibly, supposed to step in when there are legitimate constitutional questions at hand.
 Either through the core of the issue or due to disagreements across different circuits.
 An outright dismissal sends a message that the EO is so blatantly unconstitutional that it does not merit their time or consideration.